aiidateam/reentry/README.rst

     $ python -mtimeit  -s 'from reentry.default_manager import PluginManager as p' 'p().get_entry_map()' 200 loops, best of 5: 1.07 msec per loop

-The advent of faster (solid-state) disks, together with the faster importlib implementations have led to a substantial reduction of the speed benefit from using ``reentry`` (down to ~15 ms or ~40% in the benchmark above).
+The advent of faster (solid-state) disks, together with the faster importlib implementations have led to a substantial reduction of the speed benefit that ``reentry`` provided (down to ~15 ms or ~40% in the benchmark above).
-While there may still be certain edge cases where ``reentry`` is useful, we will stop using going forward and are thus archiving this repository.
+While there may still be certain edge cases where ``reentry`` is useful, we will stop using it going forward and are thus archiving this repository.

 Users interested in continuing the maintenance of ``reentry`` are encouraged to open an issue on the issue tracker.